USS Gabilan: Fifth and sixth war patrols, March – August 1945

 On 1 August 1945, Gabilan rendezvoused with the submarine USS Toro (SS-422) and received three British fliers Toro had rescued earlier.
 Altogether, Gabilan rescued 17 aviators during her patrol.

 Post-World War II

 En route to Pearl Harbor, Gabilan received news of the surrender of Japan on 15 August 1945.
 Proceeding by way of San Francisco, California, and the Panama Canal Zone, Gabilan arrived at New London, Connecticut, where she decommissioned 23 February 1946 and joined the Atlantic Reserve Fleet.
-She was sold for scrapping 15 December 1959.
+She was sold for scrapping on 15 December 1959.